 For the late assignments, 10 percent of the grade will be deducted per day after the assignment's due date.

-You will work in a group of two.
-(If there is an odd number of students, one group will be of three.)
-Each group will prepare a survey on the topic of their interest by reading at least 15-20 scientific papers and writing a short report (maximum of 3 pages including citations).
+You will work individually.
+You will prepare a survey on the topic of your interest by reading at least 10-15 scientific papers and writing a short report (maximum of 3 pages including citations).

 In your report, give the problem/topic definition, discuss the motivation behind the studies working on this problem/topic (just try to answer the question of "why have all these studies worked on this problem? is it really important?"), and then explain the studies.
 While explaining the studies, do NOT list the studies and do NOT explain them one by one.
 Instead, understand the contribution and methodology of each study, try to group the studies according to their contributions and methodologies, and then explain/discuss the studies as groups (like writing a good introduction section to a scientific paper).
 In your discussion, do not forget to give the common approach followed by each group also discussing the variations that exist within the studies of that group, give the advantages and disadvantages of each group's approach, and discuss the similarities and differences in between the approaches followed by different groups.
 The quality of the survey as well as those of the selected papers will affect your grade (select good papers published in prestigious conferences and journals).
 Addionally, the format, structure, and writing style of your report (including writing the citations properly) will be a part of your grade.